modelscope/agentscope/docs/ROADMAP.md

 ## Task

+> ✅: DONE, 📝: TODO, 🚧: In Progress, ❌: Abandoned

 1. Documentation

  - ✅ Re-write the tutorial.
  - 📝 Correct the typographical errors in API documents.
- - 🚧 Refine the README.md.
+ - ✅ Refine the README.md.

 2. Tools Calling